-There are a number of provincial regulations that govern occupational health and safety in the NL fishing industry.
-Federal regulations have been much of the focus of fish harvester in recent years, as Transport Canada has been introducing new regulatory requirements.
+There are a number of provincial regulations that govern Occupational Health and Safety in the NL fishing industry.
+Federal regulations have been much of the focus of fish harvesters in recent years, as Transport Canada has been introducing new regulatory requirements.
 However, it's important for fish harvesters to remember that provincial OH&S regulations apply to fishing vessels/workplaces as well.
 The provincial regulations include:

 FEDERAL F/V SAFETY

-In July 2017 Transport Canada introduced new Fishing Vessel Safety Regulations that apply to all fishing vessels that are not more than 24.4 meters in length and not more than 150 gross tonnage.
-These regulations include requirements on such things as: stability requirements, lifesaving equipment requirements and requirements for written safety procedures.
-Below is a link to the new regulation, as well as links to a couple of documents to help explain the new requirements.
+In July 2017, Transport Canada introduced new fishing vessel safety regulations that apply to all fishing vessels that are no more than 24.4 meters in length and no more than 150 gross tonnage.
+These regulations include requirements on such things as stability requirements, life-saving equipment requirements, and requirements for written safety procedures.
+Below is a link to the new regulations, as well as links to a couple of documents to help explain the new requirements.

 FEDERAL MARINE PERSONNEL

 The Marine Personnel Regulations (MPR) of the Canada Shipping Act outline the training requirements for fish harvesters (masters and crew members) operating fishing vessels.
-The full regulation/requirement can be found by clicking on the link below.
+The full list of regulations/requirements can be found by clicking on the link below.
 For more information on the specific crewing/training requirements for your vessel, please contact your nearest Transport Canada office.